SharePoint/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 > [!IMPORTANT]
 > This feature is currently in preview and is subject to change.
 It is not currently supported for use in production environments.
 Your feedback and input around this capability is welcome using the [SharePoint Dev Docs issue list](https://github.com/SharePoint/sp-dev-docs/issues).

-App pages have following characterers:
+App pages have following characteristics:

 * Single Part App Pages cannot be edited by end users using browser
 * Currently supports hosting only single web part or Microsoft Teams application